saadeghi/daisyui/README.md

 ---

 ## 🌼 Features
-- **CSS components**: It adds component classes to Tailwind.
+- **Component classes**: It adds component classes to Tailwind.
 Classes like `btn`, `card`,...
 No need to deal with hundreds of utility classes.
 - **Tailwind CSS plugin**: DaisyUI is a Tailwind CSS plugin so you can simply add it to your `tailwind.config.js` file.
 - **Based on design system**: DaisyUI applies design system concepts to Tailwind CSS.
 All components on your page are committed to a single design system.
 - **Customizable**: You can customize the design of components with Tailwind utility classes and CSS variables.